 Ohana

-Ohana is the villa built by the Tachibana family, the lords of Yanagawa.
-It is designated as a national site of scenic beauty, including its garden and cultural properties.
-Today, it functions as a hotel, restaurant, and museum.
+Ohana is the former villa of the Tachibana family, the feudal lords of Yanagawa.
+Designated as a National Place of Scenic Beauty, its garden and cultural properties are recognized for their historical and aesthetic value.
+Today, the estate serves as a hotel, restaurant, and museum, allowing visitors to experience its heritage.

 The Tachibana Family

-After this, Muneshige was imprisoned, but his achievements and character were recognized by the new ruling Tokugawa family, who reinstated him as the lord of Yanagawa.
-He was the only samurai lord expelled after the Battle of Sekigahara to return to his original domain.
+Though briefly imprisoned, Muneshige’s distinguished record and character were later recognized by the victorious Tokugawa shogunate, which uniquely reinstated him as the lord of Yanagawa.
+He remains the only daimyō expelled after Sekigahara to be restored to his original domain.

-The fifth lord of Yanagawa, Sadayoshi, built a residence for his second wife and her daughter in what is now called Flower Field.
-The last lord of Yanagawa moved from the castle to this residence.
+Generations later, the fifth lord, Sadayoshi, built a residence for his second wife and daughter in an area now known as Flower Field.
+The final feudal lord of Yanagawa eventually moved from the castle to this residence.

-After the end of the samurai era, the 14th head of the family renovated the residence to its current form.
-After World War II, the 16th head of the family and his wife preserved the residence as a hotel and restaurant.
-Ohana, the flower house, remains.
+After the Meiji Restoration, the 14th family head renovated the estate into its current form.
+Following World War II, the 16th head and his wife preserved the family’s legacy by converting it into the hotel and restaurant known as Ohana—”The Flower House”—which endures today.